 Most of the vegetation is characteristic of climes used to no water: cactus, ocotillo, different types of yucca, Sagebrush, Joshua Tree and bitterbrush are everywhere.
 Most of the plants will have a waxy coating on the leaves to retard evaporation.
 These plants require little in the way of top-soil or water.
 Wildlife like: bighorn sheep, ringtail polecats, puma and even bear can be found.
 For what these area's lack in terms of general ecology, they make up for in resilence and ingenuity.

 Dead Horse Point, which is one of Utah’s most popular state parks, is among these smaller gems.
 It offers the plateaus and canyons common to the entire southwest and offers the same range of wildlife and flora to be had elsewhere.
-However, unlike its behemoth neighbor, The Canyonlands, Dead Horse Point excels for those looking for isolation, solitude and silence.
+However, unlike its behemoth & colourful neighbors, The Canyonlands & Arches, Dead Horse Point excels for those looking for isolation, solitude and silence.

-Dead Horse has been undergoing some much needed improvements by the state parks department lately mostly in terms of repaving and a new entrance station.
+Dead Horse has undergone some much needed improvements by the state parks department.
+The roads inside the park have been repaved, improvements done to the camping area and a new entrance station now exists.